Aliases for FBL Gene

 GeneCards Summary for FBL Gene

 FBL (Fibrillarin) is a Protein Coding gene.
-Diseases associated with FBL include diffuse scleroderma and scleroderma.
-Among its related pathways are Cytoskeletal Signaling and Chromatin Regulation / Acetylation.
-GO annotations related to this gene include RNA binding and methyltransferase activity.
+Diseases associated with FBL include Van Maldergem Syndrome 1 and Systemic Scleroderma.
+Among its related pathways are Gene Expression and TNF-alpha/NF-kB Signaling Pathway.
+GO annotations related to this gene include poly(A) RNA binding and methyltransferase activity.
 An important paralog of this gene is FBLL1.